telerik/xaml-docs/controls/radtabcontrol/features/pinandclose.md

 The pin button of the RadTabItem is collapsed by default.
 Pin functionality can be enabled by setting the __PinButtonVisibility__ Visibility property to Visible.
 To check if given tab item is pinned you can use its __IsPinned__ property.
 To get the current pinned tab items you can use the __PinnedItems__ collection.

-> The PinnedItems collection of the RadTabControl is __ReadOnlyCollection<RadTabItem>__ so not items can be add or removed.
-You can only use this collection for iteration or to get the current number of the pinned tabs by using its Count() method.
+> The PinnedItems collection of the RadTabControl is __ReadOnlyCollection<RadTabItem>__ so no items can be add or removed.
+You can only use this collection for iteration or to get the current number of the pinned tabs by using its __Count()__ method.

 #### __[XAML] Example 1: Show the Pin button__
 {{region radtabcontrol-features-pinandclose_0}}